 I read many things saying that the Mosque is free to enter.
 I did not go into it so I can not confirm, but I did take this snap from the front.

-Actually, next to the mosque (to the left as you face it) there is another interesting temple type area which seems to be an Islamic temple but done in Chinese style.
+Next to the mosque (to the left as you face it) there is another interesting temple.
+It seems to be an Islamic temple but done in Chinese style.

 Getting to the Mosque

 Buses K3, 81, 102, 73, 8, 4, 6, 59, 24 and 21 all drop you at the Mosque.
 The stop is 旧城北门 (Jiu Cheng Bei Men).

 I stumbled upon this little street that seems to be selling pets (birds, dogs, and other random animals).
 Animals in captivity break my heart a little but I guess some people won’t care about that.